rcifw/rcifw.github.io/docs/getting-started/import-export-data.md

    [clusteruser@node26 ~]$ sshfs.sh -k ~/.ssh/your_key -w /your/mountpoint/directory -u localuser -h 127.0.0.1 -p <port_number> -r /your/local/directory
    ```
 And you should be able to access your local directory at `/work/sshfs` inside the `sshfs` container.

+You can also watch our "sshfs_local_to_server" and "sshfs_tutorial" videos in our [video tutorials Box folder](https://wustl.app.box.com/s/denupjvlz6qeulqtkm5lujegp4yxcvfo).